adam-lynch/adam-lynch.github.io/writing/flexible-data-tables-with-css-grid.md

 Once someone takes the time to tailor the screen to their needs, we take note.
 Any time a column is resized or made fixed, we create an independent localStorage entry mapping a column identifier to a pixel value.

 I can't remember exactly why we decided to set the fixed value using pixels, rather than something more fluid.
 Maybe it was just to keep it simple.
 Maybe it's because we do actually fall back to using a more archaic approach to setting column widths if Grid and `display: contents` aren't supported.
 You don't have to do this, it would have been too important to leave out for our users.

+Using something fluid probably wouldn't align with the user's intentions anyway.
+We can't assume that making all columns smaller in order to keep more of them in the screen is the most important thing.
+If they had resized a column, it's to see a certain amount of content in that column.
+If we used a fluid unit, and then they made the screen narrower, we'd be disregarding the choice they made.
+They'd have to resize the column again to see the same content.
+Users are unlikely to be thinking "Hmm, I want this column to take up 20% of the window even if I resize it".
+Anyway, users rarely resize windows; I'm going into too much detail on an edge case here.

 ## Toggling columns